60+ Sunday Bible Verses for Worship, Blessings & Reflection

 - 2 Corinthians 5:7 – “For we live by faith, not by sight.”

-These passages remind us of God’s strength, our identity in Him, and the call to live out our faith actively.
+They remind us of God’s strength, affirm our identity in Him, and call us to live out our faith with purpose and intention.

 Powerful Sunday Scripture Readings

-These verses uplift hearts and minds for Sunday services or personal meditation, filling us with hope and gratitude.
+These verses are ideal for Sunday services or personal devotion, uplifting the heart and mind with hope and gratitude.

 - Psalm 118:24 – “This is the day the Lord has made; let us rejoice and be glad in it.”